dji-sdk/Onboard-SDK/Onboard_API_Doc/en/ActivationGuide.md

 Connect your Onboard Devices to the N1 Autopilot’s UART port.
 ![Connecter](Images/Connecter.jpg)

+**Note: Please connect the RX pin of Onboard device to N1's TX pin.
+Please connect the TX pin of Onboard device to N1's RX pin.
+Please the GND pin of Onboard device to N1's GND pin.**

 ## 6. Activation
 The following are using the “DJI_Onboard_SDK_Windows_QT_Sample” as an demonstration:
 * Connect the N1 Autopilot to your PC using a UART-to-USB cable.